NSB Class 69: History

 During the 1960s NSB realized that they would need a new generation of electric multiple units for local traffic.
 Both the Class 65, 67 and 68 had for thirty years been built with slight modifications, and NSB needed both new and more modern trains for their operations.
 Among the inspiration was the successful X1 units used in Sweden.
 NSB decided on a number of rationalizations, first of all a new interior so that two new cars could hold the same capacity as three units from the older models.
 Secondly NSB wanted quicker trains, and increased the maximum speed from 70 to 130 km/h.
 This increase in speed was sufficient to reduce the number of trains for a given frequency by a third.
 For instance on the line from Oslo East Station to Ski this allowed NSB to reduce the number of operative car from nine to four.
 The 69-set was also given new thyristor motors with 1,200 kW, a lot more than the old units.

 The first units were delivered on 1 November 1970, and the first series fifteen units (A-series) was put into service from Oslo Ø to Lillestrøm and Ski.
 The B-series was delivered a few years later, and used for longer lines, soon followed by more C-series units.
 The D-series was delivered in the 1980s and custom made for longer distances.
 The last series was delivered in 1993 as part of the stock for the 1994 Winter Olympics.
 All the original units consisted of twin-car sets, but from 1987 NSB ordered additional middle cars, to make three-car units.
 This allowed somewhat more flexibility, and NSB kept the A- and B-series as twin-cars so they could combine trains to make any number of cars needed between two and nine.
 The second two batches of D-series trains delivered in 1990 and 1993 were delivered with three cars.

 Not until 1982 were the 69-units put into service outside the Oslo area.
 At first they were tried out on Flåm Line, then in 1984 on the Bergen Commuter Rail.
 From 1991 they were also used on the Stavanger Commuter Rail.

 The E- and G-series are rebuilt sets, with higher comfort levels, the former in 1994 for Sørlandet Line between Kristiansand and Stavanger, the latter on Gjøvik Line in 2005.

 On 14 December 1999 NSB introduced wrap advertising for Freia Melkesjokolade on three of the trains, but chose to discontinue outside advertisements after a while.

 Two will be operated by Go-Ahead Norge from December 2019.

 Lines served

-The BM69 trainsets are in use between Arendal-Nelaug, and on the L2 line between Stabekk–Ski.
+The Class 69 trainsets are in use between Arendal-Nelaug, Notodden-Porsgrunn and on the L2 line between Stabekk–Ski, they have recently been used sometimes on the L1 line between Lillestrøm-Asker.

 Versions

-The BM69 comes in six series:
+Class 69 comes in seven series: